callstackincubator/rock/website/src/docs/getting-started/introduction.md

 # Introduction

-RNEF (React Native Enterprise Framework) is a toolkit designed to accelerate React Native app development for enterprise teams.
+Rock is a toolkit designed to accelerate React Native app development for enterprise teams.
 It provides a CLI and Remote Cache system (currently integrated with GitHub Actions) to make your team's development workflow more efficient.

 :::info OK I want to try it!
-If you feel like skipping this intro section and try it out in existing Community CLI project, feel free to head over to [Migrating from Community CLI](/docs/getting-started/migrating-from-community-cli) page.
-Or go to [Quick start](/docs/getting-started/index) to initialize a new project.
+If you feel like skipping this intro section and try it out in existing Community CLI project, head over to [Quick start](/docs/getting-started/index).
 :::

 ## Why We Exist